thomasspina/Boid-Simulation/README.md

 ## Run
 ### MacOS

-To run this program on MacOS you need to have XCode Command line tools installed.
+To run this program on MacOS you need to have XCode Command line tools installed
 ~~~
 xcode-select --install
 ~~~